 Whenever any real estate tax or assessment levied on the assessment roll shall remain unpaid as of June 1 and unpaid prior to the annual tax lien sale, the tax lien for that parcel shall be sold at the annual tax lien sale in November or December pursuant to Suffolk County Tax Act Sec.
 40. After June 1, the amount of arrears may be obtained from and paid to the Suffolk County Comptroller, 330 Center Drive, Riverhead, New York 11901-3311.
 For inquiries, call (631) 852-3000.
 Continued failure to pay all of the taxes levied against the property may result in your loss of the property.

-Changes of Address & New Owner Information
+Change of Address & New Owner Information

-Mail changes of address and new owner information to:
+Send change of address and new owner information to:

 Town of Southold

 53095 Route 25